Henri Bontenbal: First term in the House of Representatives

-Bontenbal and the CDA's scientific institute presented their climate vision in September 2021.
+With the CDA's scientific institute, he presented their climate vision in September 2021.
 It called for a green industrial policy and for talks with major polluters to make binding agreements about reducing emissions.
 The document also advocated government investments in infrastructure for the hydrogen economy.
 That same month, he said that it might be necessary for the government to buy Tata Steel's blast furnace in IJmuiden either partly or in its entirety in order to make it more sustainable.
-Bontenbal suggested in early 2022 to build small modular reactors to reduce dependency on fossil fuels, calling it a promising development.
+Together with Silvio Erkens (VVD), Bontenbal pled for two new nuclear reactors – as was agreed upon in the coalition agreement – to be constructed and operated by a new state-owned company that would also seek private investment.
+Besides, he suggested in early 2022 to build small modular reactors to further reduce dependency on fossil fuels, calling it a promising development.
+While global energy prices were steeply increasing, Bontenbal and Erkens proposed five measures to relieve consumers to Minister for Climate and Energy Policy Rob Jetten in October 2022.
+Their recommendations included mandating energy suppliers to offer fixed contracts, forbidding them to give discounts to new customers, and subjecting them to a yearly stress test as well as strengthening consumer protections in case of bankruptcy.
+The CDA and VVD had been responsible for liberalizing the energy market as part of the second Balkenende cabinet.
+A motion by Bontenbal and Suzanne Kröger (GroenLinks) later passed the House that called on the government to prohibit door-to-door and over-the-phone sales of energy contracts.
 Furthermore, following a call by the Consumentenbond, Bontenbal filed a motion to force the government to investigate a potential ban on loot boxes – purchases of randomized prizes in video games – out of a concern for gambling addiction among children.
 It was carried by the House in July 2022.
-While global energy prices were steeply increasing, Bontenbal and Silvio Erkens (VVD) proposed five measures to relieve consumers to Minister for Climate and Energy Policy Rob Jetten in October 2022.
-Their recommendations included mandating energy suppliers to offer fixed contracts, forbidding them to give discounts to new customers, and subjecting them to a yearly stress test as well as strengthening consumer protections in case of bankruptcy.
-The CDA and VVD had liberalized the energy market as part of the second Balkenende cabinet.